Mexico Country Commercial Guide

 Leading Sub-Sectors

 It is important to differentiate between land and air travelers to the United States.
 Mexican land tourists typically travel to the southwestern states for shorter visits for family or shopping purposes.
 On average, Mexican air travelers tend to stay longer and purchase packages that include transportation, lodging, shopping, and recreational activities.
-Business travel, educational travel, and meeting/conference/incentive/exhibition travel (MICE) are additional segments worth attention.
+Business travel, educational travel, and meeting/conference/incentive/exhibition travel (MICE) are additional segments worthy of attention.

 Opportunities

 Mexicans are drawn to the United States because of the diversity in destinations, infrastructure, and excellent travel and tourism services.
 Mexicans enjoy destinations that offer shopping, gaming, entertainment, amusement parks, and a cosmopolitan environment.
 Natural parks and other outdoor destinations are typically not as popular among Mexican travelers, with skiing being the notable exception.
-In winter months, Mexican tourists flock to resorts in Colorado, New Mexico and Utah to ski.
+In winter months, Mexican tourists flock to resorts in Colorado, New Mexico, and Utah to ski.

 Wholesale operators continue to be an important distribution channel in the Mexican travel and tourism market.
 Wholesalers sell packages to travel agents who provide services to consumers.
 Mexican travelers prefer to purchase vacation packages through travel agencies, though purchasing airfare and hotel packages online has become much more common in recent years.
-U.S. wholesalers and tour operators are key players in the Mexican market, in part because they can negotiate directly with U.S. travel and tourism service companies and therefore offer competitive prices and packages.
+United States wholesalers and tour operators are key players in the Mexican market, in part because they can negotiate directly with U.S. travel and tourism service companies and therefore offer competitive prices and packages.
 To save money, wholesalers in Mexico are now buying products and services from tour operators in the United States, who deal directly with local tourism service providers that develop travel packages.
 The younger Mexican population is much more comfortable buying travel packages over the Internet.
-The biggest online travel agencies (OTAs) in Mexico now offer hotel rooms, air tickets, and travel packages through their own websites.
+The biggest online travel agencies in Mexico now offer hotel rooms, air tickets, and travel packages through their own websites.
 Travelers often have the option to pay for their travel to the United States by debit or credit card in fixed installments with no interest.

 Social networking is increasingly important for the promotion of travel and tourism services.
-Several U.S. destinations and providers of travel and tourism services represented in Mexico have launched promotional campaigns through social networks, including Facebook, Twitter, YouTube, and Instagram.
+Several U.S. destinations and providers of travel and tourism services represented in Mexico have launched promotional campaigns through social networks including Facebook, Twitter, YouTube, and Instagram.
 Most of these promotional campaigns are in Spanish and include interaction with the end-consumer and travel agents.

-According to the U.S. Department of Commerce’s Office of Travel and Tourism Industries, 28.8 million U.S. citizens traveled to Mexico in 2021.
+According to the U.S. Department of Commerce’s Office of Travel and Tourism Industries, 33.5 million U.S. citizens traveled to Mexico in 2022.
 This travel may also present business opportunities to U.S. firms offering packages and travel services geared towards U.S. travelers to Mexico.

 Resources